 4. Prioritize Being Proactive — It’s easy to get caught up in day-to-day tasks.
 Enhanced protective intelligence monitoring is strongly encouraged to see through the noise and make sense of patterns and slight variations in activity that are critical, but easy to be overlooked.
 (Read more on this topic: Defining a Proactive Approach to Security and Five Reasons Why It Can’t Wait)

 5. Dark Web Monitoring — This category of monitoring is a no brainer and is absolutely needed to ferret out hidden threats underneath the surface.(Read more on this topic: Ontic Partners with Dark Owl)

 6. Revisit Emergency Action Plans (EAPs) — Contingency plans need to be revisited ASAP and updated on a regular basis.
 This should include establishing a liaison with the local police in your area for contingency planning and intelligence flows, such demonstrations and protests.

 7. Enhance Executive Protection Measures — High-profile CEO public events should be minimized, and mail screening needs to be enhanced at headquarters and at executive residences.

-To learn more about what your corporate security team can do to mitigate future threats, register for our upcoming webinar 2021 Physical Security Outlook: A Mandate for Change.
+To learn more about what your corporate security team can do to mitigate future threats, check out our 2021 State of Protective Intelligence Report.